 Generating a Server (OS + Application) SBOM

 Treat the server as two layers — the OS and the application — generate each separately, then merge them.
 Both are produced with BomLens; only the input changes.
-Statically linked libraries, which neither layer’s scan catches, are handled separately as a blind spot.
+In addition, statically linked libraries (for example an openssl built into the binary) are a blind spot that neither layer’s scan catches, so they are handled separately.
+Missing them is the most common cause of rejection in server delivery.

 The two layers of a server